george-hawkins/vscode-esp-idf-esp-now/README.md

 Then I click the _Build_ button (spanner icon in bottom bar) and then clicked the _Flash_ button (initially, the OpenOCD step failed but it was because somehow VS Code had already started an OpenOCD instance, that had taken the 6666 port, and it failed on trying to start a second instance - I quit VS Code, killed the surviving OpenOCD process and, on restarting VS Code, all worked fine).

 I flashed the code to a second ESP32C3 board.

-Note: to debug, I found that rather than the debug icon in the bottom bar, I had to use the normal _Run and Debug_ button (left-hand gutter), click the link to "create a launch.json file", select ESP-IDF and then I could run the resulting "ESP-IDF Debug: Launch" launch configuration.

 I assumed, I'd be able to open the monitor and type stuff and have it broadcast and picked up by the other board.
 But typing into a serial connection created via USB didn't work (see below for explanation).
 Instead, I had to connect a UART-to-USB converter (I used this [one](https://www.aliexpress.com/item/1005004399796277.html) from WeAct) to pins 21 (TX) and 20 (RX) of the board.